 The presence of breast implants makes obtaining a good mammogram more difficult than in the non-augmented breast.
 The extent of difficulty varies depending on the location of the implant beneath or on top of the chest muscle.
-Technical factors, such as the type of mammography equipment used, the "halo" cast by the implant. pre-operative breast size and the expertise of the radiologist doing the mammography must be considered.
-Most mammographers agree that with special attention to the augmented breast including extra mammography can accurately be performed.
+Technical factors, such as the type of mammography equipment used, the "halo" cast by the implant, pre-operative breast size and the expertise of the radiologist doing the mammography must be considered.
+Most mammographers agree that with special attention to the augmented breast including extra views. mammography can be accurately performed.